litlifesoftware/lit_relative_date_time/README.md

 ## How it works

 The `RelativeDateTime` takes two `DateTime` objects and calculates the difference in time of both dates.
-This relative time difference is then used for localizing and formatting the expression in human-readible format.
+This relative time difference is then used for localizing and formatting the expression in human-readable format.

 ## How to use